|Location:||2 km north of Placerville on US50.|

 Above Gold Bug Mine at the top of the hill lies Priest Mine.
 This mine is much older and less prepared, with a dirt floor.
 There are only guided tours, which are held only during the week and must be booked in advance.
-Hard hats are provided.
+Helmets are provided.
 The mine shows tool marks made by the miners while digging the tunnels by hand.

 This mines are excellent examples of so called hardrock mining.
 The miners brought their tools in on burro or wagon.
 The rock was chiseled by hand or blasted, then both quartz and native rock were brought out in wagons.
 The ore was hauled up a hill to the Joshua Hendy Stamp Mill for crushing.
 The ore was then put through an amalgam process to separate the rock from the gold.